litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/7-logging-middleware.md

 )
 ```

-The logging middleware use the logger configuration defined on the application level, which allows for using both stdlib
+The logging middleware uses the logger configuration defined on the application level, which allows for using both stdlib
 logging or [structlog](https://www.structlog.org/en/stable/index.html), depending on the configuration used (
 see [logging](../../0-the-starlite-app/4-logging.md) for more details).